Cray-HPE/docs-csm/operations/rack_resiliency/Enabling_RR_on_running_system.md

 disruptions as pods are restarted.
 In-flight requests to these services may fail and require retry.

 **Note**: Due to Kubernetes conditions outside the control of Rack Resiliency, some services may fail to restart within the timeout period.
-Retry the `rr_critical_service_restart` script after ensuring that the services that failed continue to be imbalanced.
+Retry the [`rr_critical_service_restart.py`](../../upgrade/scripts/k8s/rr_critical_service_restart.py) script after ensuring that the services that failed continue to be imbalanced.
 To see the list of imbalanced services, the user can check the logs of `cray-rrs-rms` container in `cray-rrs` pod as explained in
 [Steps to view RMS logs](../rack_resiliency/Troubleshooting.md#steps-to-view-rms-logs) in [Troubleshooting guide](Troubleshooting.md).